To distribute fertilizer products in Wisconsin:

-Current license holders receive renewal packets by mail, along with forms to report tonnage.
-New applicants can download application materials here.
-(See box at right)
+Current license holders will receive renewal packets by mail, including forms to report tonnage, in August.

 Non-Agricultural and Special-Use Fertilizer Permits